 Kinesis' technical analysis suggests that with AEMO's predicted generation mix in 2036, the reduction opportunities can cumulatively achieve nearly 80% reduction in emissions across the Inner West region relative to the 2036 Reference Scenario (or 75% reduction relative to the FY 2016-17 Baseline).
 The biggest drivers of reductions are the greener grid (future generation mix), enhanced waste management through increased product stewardship, home composting, designs for reuse and recycle and share economy, transport-related reduction opportunities and the electrification of the region (i.e. transition from natural gas to electricity under a greener and cheaper grid).
-In summary,

-Figure 23 highlights that as electricity becomes less emissions intensive, reduction opportunities related to waste and transport will have the greatest impact and withstand the 'test of time'.
+In summary, highlights that as electricity becomes less emissions intensive, reduction opportunities related to waste and transport will have the greatest impact and withstand the 'test of time'.

-The impact of maximising rooftop renewables in the Inner West to generate ~20% of the region's electricity consumption in 2036 is captured in the 2036 Future Generation Mix reduction.
-Additionally, the emission reductions associated with Reference Scenario consumption under a less emissions intensive grid are also captured within the 2036 Future Generation Mix reduction.
-Any emissions reduction potential attributed to a change in halogen electricity consumption (e.g. replacing light bulbs with LED lighting) was calculated using the predicted 2036 AEMO Generation Mix electricity grid carbon intensity (~0.1 kgCO2-e/kWh).
+The impact of maximising rooftop renewables in the Inner West to generate ~20% of the region's electricity consumption in 2036 is captured in the 2036 Future Generation Mix reduction column.
+The Future Generation Mix reduction column accounts for emission reductions achieved through the consumption of cleaner electricity under a greener grid.
+However, under a greener grid the impact of energy efficiency strategies decrease.
+Any emissions reduction potential attributed to a change in electricity consumption (e.g. replacing halogen light bulbs with LED lighting) was calculated using the predicted 2036 AEMO Generation Mix electricity grid carbon intensity (~0.1 kgCO2-e/kWh).
 Emissions reduction potential associated with other resource types (e.g. natural gas, waste etc.) was calculated using FY16/17 emissions factors (see Appendix).